lucasnbsb/AwsCertNotes/API Gateway.md

   - For clients within the same region
   - Could manually combine with CloudFront (more control over the caching strategies and the distribution)
 - **Private**:
-  - Can only be accessed from your VPC using an interface VPC endpoint (ENI)
+  - Can only be accessed from your VPC using an **interface VPC endpoint** (ENI)
-  - Use a resource policy to define access
+  - Use a **resource policy** to define access

 ### API Gateway – Security

 - **User Authentication through**
-  - IAM Roles (useful for internal applications)
+  - _IAM Roles_ (useful for internal applications)
-  - Cognito (identity for external users – example mobile users)
+  - _Cognito_ (identity for external users – example mobile users)
-  - Custom Authorizer (your own logic)
+  - _Custom Authorizer_ (your own logic) - Now Called _Lambda Authorizer_
-- **Custom Domain Name** HTTPS security through integration with AWS Certificate Manager (ACM)
+- **Custom Domain Name**
+  - HTTPS security through integration with AWS Certificate Manager (ACM)
-  - If using Edge-Optimized endpoint, then the certificate must be in us-east-1
+  - If using Edge-Optimized endpoint, then the certificate _must be in us-east-1_
-  - If using Regional endpoint, the certificate must be in the API Gateway region
+  - If using Regional endpoint, the certificate must be in the _API Gateway region_
-  - Must setup CNAME or A-alias record in Route 53
+  - Must setup _CNAME or A-alias_ record in Route 53

 ### API Gateway – Deployment Stages

+- making changes don't mean they're effective
-- changes need to be made into a deployment to take effect
+- you need to make _Deployments_ for them to apply
 - Changes are deployed to “Stages” (as many as you want)
   - Use the naming you like for stages (dev, test, prod)
 - Each stage has its own configuration parameters